-Use heat only when the pain and swelling is under control.
+Use heat only when your pain and swelling is under control.
 Always start at the lowest level and only increase the heat if there is no additional pain.
-When you are at rest and your injury is protected you can use heat to loosen the muscles around the area and help the tissue relax.
-Tight muscles can be holding open small tears in your tissue, preventing it from healing.
+When you are at rest and your injury is protected, you can use heat to loosen the muscles around the area and help the tissue relax.
+Tight muscles can be holding open small tears in your tissue, preventing them from healing.
 Use heat only for short durations of 30 minutes or less so you don't overheat the tissue.
-Give your injury a chance to return to normal temperature before applying heat again.
+Give the area of your injury a chance to return to normal temperature before applying heat again.
 Don't use ice to bring the tissue temperature back down.
 Let the body return to temperature naturally.
 Heat can help some injuries to heal.
-For rapid healing use Blood Flow Stimulation Therapy instead of heat.
+For rapid healing, use a BFST® Wrap instead of heat.

-First thing in the morning is a perfect time to give yourself your first treatment of the day.
-It will help warm and loosen up the injured area before you take on the day.
-While you sleep the muscles around the injured area can tighten and blood flow can slow.
-A BFST® treatment in the morning will limber the area and stimulate the blood flow needed not just to heal, but to support your increased level of activity you have during the day.
-It is recommend you do 4 to 6, twenty minute treatments each day.
-The BFST® products are portable.
-You can take them with you and all you need is an outlet to plug it into.
-Use it while at rest to give yourself a 20 minute treatment during the day.
+We recommend you do 3-4, twenty minute BFST® treatments each day.
+First thing in the morning is a perfect time to do your first treatment of the day.
+This will help warm and loosen up the injured area before you take on the day.
+While you sleep, the muscles around the injured area can tighten and blood flow can slow.
+A BFST® treatment in the morning will limber the area and stimulate the blood flow needed not just to heal, but to support your increased level of activity during the day.
+Do another treatment in the afternoon and one in the evening.
+Do your last treatment of the day before bed to relax the area and aid healing.

-BFST® treatments should be given when pain and inflammation are already under
+The BFST® Wrap shouldn't be used until your pain and inflammation are under

 control.
-If you have just re-injured yourself and are in extra pain use RCCE® to
+If you have just re-injured yourself and are in a lot of pain, follow RCCE® to

-get over the initial trauma.
-Once the pain and inflammation have subsided for
+recover from the initial trauma.
+Once the pain and inflammation have subsided

-a few hours you can resume regular BFST® treatments.
-BFST® is also excellent
+for a few hours, you can resume regular BFST® treatments.
+BFST® is also

-prior to any heavy activity.
-Think of it as a warm up for your fragile
+excellent prior to any physical activity.
+Think of it as a warm-up for your fragile

 body part before undertaking a task.
 Professional athletes often use